ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 As explained at the start of this page, the 'lfoptions' element gives you additional control over what LISFLOOD is doing.
 Using options it is possible to switch certain parts of the model on or off.
 This way you can tell the model exactly which output files are reported and which ones aren't.
 Also, they can be used to activate a number of additional model features, such as the simulation of reservoirs and inflow hydrographs.

 A list of all currently implemented options and their corresponding defaults can be found in the [corrisponding section](https://ec-jrc.github.io/lisflood-model/3_optLISFLOOD_overview/) within the LISFLOOD model documentation.
 All currently implemented options are switches (1= on, 0=off).
 You can set as many options as you want (or none at all).
 Note that each option generally requires additional items in the settings file.

 For instance, using the inflow hydrograph option requires an input map and time series, which have to be specified in the settings file.
 If you want to report discharge maps at each time step, you will first have to specify under which name they will be written.

 The template settings file that is provided with LISFLOOD always contains file definitions for all optional output maps and time series.
-The use of the *output* options is described in detail in **XXX** <span style="color:red"> (still needs to be done)</span>.
+The use of the *output* options is described in detail in [a dedicated section](4_annex_input-files).

 Within the 'lfoptions' element of the settings file, each option is defined using a 'setoption' element, which has the attributes 'name' and 'choice' (i.e. the actual value).
 For example: